vivaxgen/install/README.rst

 ``etc/bashrc.d/``
   Directory containing bash resource files to be sourced in alphabetical order when ``bin/activate.sh`` is being sourced.
+  Software package's specific activation source file should be put inside this directory.
+  The activation source file name should be prefixed with 2-digit and dash, eg for vivaxGEN NGS-Pipeline, the source file is ``10-ngs-pipeline``.
+  Other pipelines and software packages that rely on vivaxGEN NGS-Pipeline should use number starting from ``50-``.
+  Other global settings that can be modified by users should use number starting from ``90-``, eg. the snakemake job scheduler profile setting is ``99-snakemake-profiles``.

 ``etc/snakemake-profiles/``
   The directory for holding the snakemake profiles related to job scheduler,